Twitter CEO Dorsey needs to bring answers on free speech, Rep. Walden says

 The other part of this is that it appears lawmakers struggle to understand this technology.
 What's going on?

-I would argue our members are pretty engaged, pretty educated, a lot of them use the platform every day, multiple times a day, whether it's Facebook or Twitter or whatever, they're using it all the time.
+Walden: I would argue our members are pretty engaged, pretty educated.
+A lot of them use the platform every day, multiple times a day.
+Whether it's Facebook or Twitter or whatever, they're using it all the time.

 I want to make sure whatever we do legislatively doesn't do damage to free speech and doesn't do damage to American companies that are so important to our economy, that have been great innovators, that have brought mostly good.